Psychpsyo/Receipt-Cards/README.md

 ## Why does this need the internet to print?
 This uses the [crossuniverse.net API](https://crossuniverse.net/apiDocs/) to automatically fetch the up-to-date card text when printing and to do that, it needs the internet.

+## License
+All code in this repo is under the MIT license, so have fun with it.